Rock Springs Run Trail Rides, LLC. Rides out of ROCK SPRINGS RUN STATE RESERVE

 Native American Indians also valued the abundance of wildlife.
 Many mounds are known to exist along the Wekiva River and Rock Springs Run.
 These Native Americans lived before the arrival of the Spanish in 1513, but within 200 years after they were eliminated from their native land.
 The mounds or “kitchen middens” are the only visible remains of their former presence on the reserve and are protected for future archaeological investigations.
 Florida statutes prohibit the destruction or removal of artifacts from these sites.

 The plant communities at Rock Springs Run State Reserve include sand pine scrub, pine flatwoods, bayheads, hammocks and swamps.
 A unique natural feature of this reserve is the spring run/river system which surrounds most of the ’reserve perimeter.
 This system is formed from the discharge of several artesian springs together with the tanic runoff from the surrounding watershed, creating one of the most scenic canoe trails in central Florida.
-To access this canoe trail, please call 352-266-9326 for further information.

 The wetlands and uplands provide habitat for a variety of rare and endangered species native to Florida.
 The Florida black bear, Florida scrub-jay, wood stork, Florida sandhill crane, indigo snake and a variety of more common species are often seen throughout the reserve.